 About the major

-Marquette Business’ undergraduate supply chain management program has been ranked 12th nationally by US News and World Report, 15th internationally by SCM World, and 23rd by Gartner, Inc. (2nd in the nation in program content).
+Marquette Business’ undergraduate supply chain management program has been ranked 16th nationally by US News and World Report (2022), 15th internationally by SCM World, and 12th by Gartner, Inc. (2020).

 REAL-WORLD VALUE.
 According to Gartner, “The top U.S. undergraduate supply chain programs balance broad curricula, real-world experience and strong industry reputations to rise to the top.”
 Marquette’s program was lauded for its broad, diverse scope and a curriculum that aligns well with a modern, real-world corporate supply chain model.
 Recent graduates have reported an average entry-level salary of $53,000.